ropensci/roweb3/content/blog/2024-09-10-localization-guide/index.en.md

 This guide is designed for those interested in localizing rOpenSci materials or contributing to the maintenance of localized content.
 It is also useful for anyone tasked with localizing material for another community or group.
 We hope that our processes, agreements, and lessons learned can benefit other communities as well.

-The guide is available in English and Spanish, with plans to translate it into other languages, like Portuguese.
+The guide is available in English and Spanish, with plans to translate it into other languages based on our active translation projects, like Portuguese.

 If you'd like to contribute to translation efforts or improve this guide, please check out the [list of languages for which there are active translation projects and their statuses](https://github.com/ropensci-review-tools/translation_guide#active).